peseoane/minesweeper/README.md

 ### Use the logger

-In each class, we need to declare a funtion to get the logger.
+In each class, we need to declare a function to get the logger.

 **We need to do this in each class and call for the desire main class to print it!.**